 Roadmap to Space Settlement

 The National Space Society (NSS) is looking for student artists to create ORIGINAL illustrations for the NSS Roadmap to Space Settlement.
-Submitted artwork should REALISTICALLY illustrate this year's themes: People Living and Working in Space Settlements.
+Submitted artwork should REALISTICALLY illustrate this year's theme: People Living and Working in Space Settlements.
 Below are four examples of this theme (click image for larger version).

 Imagine living, playing, or working in a space settlement on the Moon, Mars, an asteroid, or in an orbital space settlement!
 What would life look like?
 What would you see people doing?
 What views out of the windows would people see as they went about the normal tasks of daily life?
 What types of games or activities would they engage in?

 This year's Space Settlement Student Art Contest challenges students to create a realistic illustration of some aspect of daily life in a space settlement anywhere in the solar system, i.e. as close as possible to what it might actually look like.
 Each art piece must include at least one person and a view of the setting so that it is obviously a space settlement and not something else.

 All full-time students at any grade level between the ages of 13 and 25 are eligible.